A Haunting in Venice

-A Haunting in Venice is a 2023 mystery film produced and directed by Kenneth Branagh from a screenplay by Michael Green, loosely based on the 1969 Agatha Christie novel Hallowe'en Party.
-The third instalment of the Hercule Poirot film series, it is a sequel to the 2017 film Murder on the Orient Express and the 2022 film Death on the Nile.
+A Haunting in Venice is a 2023 British mystery supernatural horror film produced and directed by Kenneth Branagh from a screenplay by Michael Green, loosely based on the 1969 Agatha Christie novel Hallowe'en Party.
+The third installment of the Hercule Poirot film series, it is a sequel to the 2017 film Murder on the Orient Express and the 2022 film Death on the Nile.
 The ensemble cast includes Branagh reprising his role as Hercule Poirot, alongside Kyle Allen, Camille Cottin, Jamie Dornan, Tina Fey, Jude Hill, Ali Khan, Emma Laird, Kelly Reilly, Riccardo Scamarcio, and Michelle Yeoh.

 A Haunting in Venice premièred at the Odeon Luxe Leicester Square cinema in London on 11 September 2023, and was subsequently released theatrically in the United States on 15 September by 20th Century Studios.
-The film received positive reviews from critics and grossed US$122.3 million worldwide.
+The film received positive reviews from critics and grossed $122.3 million worldwide.

 Plot

-In 1947, Hercule Poirot lives in retirement in post-war Venice, Italy, having lost his faith in God and humanity, employing ex-police officer Vitale Portfoglio as a bodyguard.
-On Halloween, mystery writer Ariadne Oliver convinces Poirot to attend a séance at the palazzo of opera singer Rowena Drake and expose medium Joyce Reynolds as a fraud.
-Drake has hired Reynolds to help her commune with her daughter Alicia, who reportedly committed suicide after her fiancé, chef Maxime Gérard, broke off their engagement.
-Among the guests in attendance are Gérard, Drake's Slavic housekeeper Olga Seminoff, Drake family doctor Leslie Ferrier and his son Leopold, and Reynolds's Romani assistant Desdemona Holland.
+In 1947, Hercule Poirot lives in retirement in post-war Venice, employing ex-police officer Vitale as a bodyguard.
+On Halloween, mystery writer Ariadne Oliver convinces Poirot to attend a séance at the palazzo of opera singer Rowena and expose medium Joyce Reynolds as a fraud.
+Rowena has hired Joyce to help her commune with her daughter Alicia, who reportedly committed suicide after her fiancé, chef Maxime, broke off their engagement.
+Among the guests in attendance are Maxime, Rowena's housekeeper Olga, Drake family doctor Leslie and his son Leopold, and Joyce's Romani assistant, Desdemona Holland.

-During the séance, Poirot deduces that Reynolds has two assistants, revealing Desdemona's half-brother Nicholas Holland hiding in the chimney.
-Reynolds suddenly speaks in Alicia's voice and reveals she was murdered by one of the guests.
-Poirot attempts to confront Reynolds, who tells him to lighten up and gives him her mask and robe.
-Seconds after an unknown assailant nearly drowns Poirot when he is apple bobbing, Reynolds is found impaled on a statue in the courtyard.
+During the séance, Poirot deduces that Joyce has two assistants, revealing Desdemona's half-brother Nicholas hiding in the chimney.
+Joyce suddenly speaks in Alicia's voice and reveals she was murdered by one of the guests.
+Poirot attempts to confront Joyce, who tells him to lighten up and gives him her mask and robe.
+Seconds after an unknown assailant nearly drowns Poirot when he is apple bobbing, Joyce is found impaled on a statue in the courtyard.

 With a storm cutting off the palazzo, Poirot interviews the guests, during which he witnesses manifestations of Alicia's ghost and hears a young girl humming a tune.
 The investigation yields perplexing results: